 In the event of weather that forces us to change our schedule and head indoors we will provide shelter in several buildings around camp.
 Campers and Counselors will be sent to Garmany Hall, Nature’s Porch, and the Camp Office Building that has 4 inside rooms available for units to be placed.
 The camp counselors, specialists and lifeguards will keep the campers active with fun games, songs, dancing and board games until the weather has passed.
 While we understand the need to have your children with you during inclement weather circumstances we can assure you that your campers are safe while at camp and would encourage you not to try and pick up during this time if at all possible.

 At Winding Trails Summer Day Camp we provide a place for your child to make new friends, and connect with old friends.
 Campers are grouped by entering grade.
-We will do our best to accommodate requests for session changes, but all changes are subject to availability.
+We will do our best to accommodate friend requests.
 Your child may request one friend per summer to be placed with by sending an email or a note formally requesting the pairing.
 Your child’s friend must be entering the same grade in the fall.
 Mutual requests are more likely to be honored.
 If we are unable to honor your request, you will be notified prior to camp.
+All requests must be submitted by April 1st.

 Your Backyard...The Way It Should Be